Florence bringing 'catastrophic' flooding, mudslides as rivers rise in Carolinas

 "I have everything I need for my whole family," said Merlos.
 Nearby, a Waffle House restaurant limited breakfast customers to one biscuit and one drink, all take-out, with the price of $2 per item.

-Florence was still spinning slowly atop the Carolinas as it pulled warm water from the ocean and hurled it onshore.
-Kenneth Campbell had donned waterproof waders intending to check out his home in Lumberton, but he didn't bother when he saw the Coast Guard and murky waters in his neighborhood.
+Kenneth Campbell had donned waterproof waders intending to check out his home in Lumberton , but he didn't bother when he saw the Coast Guard and murky waters in his neighborhood.

 "I'm not going to waste my time.
 I already know," he said.